RoyH11/ai_summarizer/README.md

 - frontend: **React**

 > [!NOTE]
-> This project is part of my full-stack application challenge in 2025.
+> This project is part of my full-stack code challenge in 2025.

 ---
 ### 📁 Project Structure